Cyclists saddle up for overnight ride

 Charities including the British Heart Foundation, Chest Heart & Stroke Scotland, Epilepsy Scotland, Macmillan Cancer Support and the NSPCC will benefit from the fundraising.

-One rider, Steven King, has so far raised £1,300 for Tommy's, which funds research into the causes of miscarriage, stillbirth and premature birth.
+One cyclist, Steven King, has so far raised £1,300 for Tommy's, which funds research into the causes of miscarriage, stillbirth and premature birth.

-He said: "In 2012 my grandson Arthur Roger Steven Layton was born sleeping.
+Speaking before the ride, he said: "In 2012 my grandson Arthur Roger Steven Layton was born sleeping.
 Had he survived little Arthur would be almost six now.

 "They were sad days and not ones we want anyone else to have to experience, so ever since we lost him my family and I have been committed to charities that seek to prevent still birth and loss during pregnancy."